mapfumo/mapfumo.github.io/_posts/2015-06-29-course_review_-_introduction_to_big_data_with_apache_spark.markdown

 <strong>Lab 2 – Web Server Log Analysis with Apache Spark</strong>

-Building upon the foundations laid in lab 1 the goal here is analyse a massive collective of server log files, NASA Apache web server logs.
+Building upon the foundations laid in lab 1 the goal here we analyse a massive collective of server log files, NASA Apache web server logs.
 The assessment shows how to use Apache Spark on real-world text-based production logs and fully harness the power of that data.
 Tasks include:-

 * Configuration and Initial RDD Creation
 * Data cleaning